Give2Peer/g2p-client-android/README.md

 users that are below API 21.

-- [ ] Action points.
+- [x] Action quotas.
-- [ ] Experience points.
+- [x] Experience points.
+- [ ] Providing a lifespan to Items when adding them (needs some server work, yay!)
-- [ ] Propose deletion of items submitted by someone else.
+- [ ] Propose deletion of items submitted by someone else. (tricky, may be postponed)

 0.4.0